This post may contain affiliate links. See our disclosure policy.

 Tips for Perfect Grilled Kabobs

-- To get perfectly cooked meat and veggies, skewer your meat separately than your vegetables.
+- Separate – To get perfectly cooked meat and veggies, skewer your meat separately from your vegetables.
 They tend to get done at different times, so this way the meat doesn’t get overcooked, or the veggies are too crunchy.

-- Use foil to keep the wooden skewers from burning up, wrap them in foil.
+- Foil – Use foil to keep the wooden skewers from burning up, and wrap them in foil.

-- To avoid the meat or veggies from spinning around on the skewer, use two instead of one.
+- Two are better than one!
+To avoid the meat or veggies from spinning around on the skewer, use two instead of one.
 The food will stay perfectly in place.